joebeeson/sassy/README.md

 ## Usage

-On any given request the `SassMonitor` component will determine if it should execute based off the `Sassy.Recompile.Percentage` value.
-It will check every folder in the `Sassy.Recompile.Folders` value for any files that end in `.sass` and are newer than their `.css` counterpart.
-If any are found it will parse the file and write the corresponding `.css` file.
+Start making Sass files and make sure their extension is `.sass` -- that's it.
+The component will periodically check for any files that need (re)compiling and handle everything for you.

   [1]: http://sass-lang.com/
   [2]: http://code.google.com/p/phamlp/